MichaelTague/cs50-python/project/README.md

 Input errors for negative values, or number conversion errors, etc., are shown in red.

+# Technical Details

-327 lines
+* 327 lines long
-5 imports
+* 5 imports: re, sys, math, decimal, and scipy
-16 functions overall
+* 16 functions overall
+* Decimal arithmetic is used throughout to avoid rounding issues.
+* scipy is used for it numerical calculation Newton Method (optimize).